 One of the best techniques I teach my clients is to practice self-compassion and be kind to themselves.

-Moreover, work on not comparing yourself to others, don’t worry about others’ opinions of you and allow yourself to make mistakes.
+Moreover, work on not comparing yourself to others, not worrying about others’ opinions of you, and allowing yourself to make mistakes.

 When you notice your thoughts going in a different direction, try to catch yourself and give yourself some love.